Lake Hatcho

 sightseeing

-Yoshimi Town is dotted with artificial swamps, which actually are reservoirs built for rice paddy cultivation.
-Lake Hatcho is one such artificial swamp with an area of about 52000 square meters.
-The kanji letter for "Ha" can also mean both "eight" and "many," similar to how the symbol for eight is the same as the symbol for infinity.
-This can be found in many words and expressions used throughout the Japanese language, where the number eight is used to describe "too many to count."
-Lake Hatcho used to be called "Hatcho Hassan no Numa," which also is a play on eight, but since the name is incorrect, it isn't in use anymore.
+Yoshimi Town is dotted with man-made swamps, which are reservoirs built for rice paddy cultivation.
+Lake Hatcho is one such man-made swamp with an area of about 52,000 square meters.
+The kanji character for "Ha" can mean both "eight" and "many."
+Since several "eights" together has a catchy sound, there are historical expressions in the Japanese language which repeat the number eight to mean "many," such as "happyaku yacho" (many towns in Edo) or "happyaku yabashi" (many bridges in Osaka).
+Lake Hatcho used to be called "Hatcho Hattan no Numa" (one town block and 8,000 sq.meters) as a play on these expressions, but since the surface area of the lake isn't technically that big, this name isn't in use anymore.

 Basic Information